SETHUPATHI77/Number-Plate-Detection-System/README.md

 ## Conclusion
 * Trained YOLOv8 model offered accurate and fast number plate localization
-* YOLOv8 model perfectly crop the exact number plate region
+* The YOLOv8 model accurately cropped the exact number plate region.
 * EasyOCR extracted clear and usable text in real-time
 * System was stable and efficient for real-world testing
 * Display output was accurate and user-friendly